uktrade/stream-zip/docs/getting-started.md

 ## Generators

 In the above example `member_files` is a tuple.
-However, any iterable that yields tuples be used, for example a generator.
+However, any iterable that yields tuples can be used, for example a generator.

 ```python
 from datetime import datetime